 In 2013, he co-founded Ethical Systems, a non-profit collaboration dedicated to making academic research on ethics widely available to businesses.
 In 2015, Haidt co-founded Heterodox Academy.

 Steven Laub has served in executive management and board positions in public and private semiconductor corporations including as President, Chief Executive Officer and Board member of Atmel Corporation; President and Chief Executive Officer of Silicon Image, Inc; and President of Lattice Semiconductor Corporation.
-His expertise extends to private equity as well.
-Mr. Laub serves on the Advisory Board of IPV Capital and was a technology partner at Golden Gate Capital Corporation.
-Previously, he served as Vice President and Partner at Bain and Company.
+He currently serves as a Board member of Rambus Corporation, a public semiconductor corporation based in Silicon Valley.
+Prior to his career in the semiconductor industry, Mr. Laub served as a Vice President and Partner at Bain and Company.

-Mr. Laub earned his BA in Economics from UCLA and his JD from Harvard Law School.
+Mr. Laub earned a B.A. in Economics from UCLA and a J.D. from Harvard Law School.

 Kathleen O’Connor serves as Vice President within the Legal Department at AQR Capital Management, a global investment management firm.
 In this role, Kathleen focuses on regulatory and political work, in coordination with the firm’s legal and government and regulatory affairs functions.

 Prior to joining AQR, Ms. O’Connor was a Principal with Saoi, Ltd., and over her career has also held a variety of private- and public-sector legal roles.

 Ms. O’Connor earned a B.A. in history from Georgetown University, an M.S. from University College London and a J.D. from Fordham University.